CHIREC International

-CHIREC International is a K–12 school located in Hyderabad, India.
+CHIREC International is a K–12 school in Hyderabad, in the Indian state of Telangana.

+CHIREC has four campuses.
+The main campus is located in Kondapur, a Pre-Primary campus in Jubilee Hills, another in Gachibowli with Pre-Primary–Class 4 and another in Seringampally.
+The school offers three curricula: the International Baccalaureate Diploma Programme (IBDP), Cambridge Assessment International Education (CAIE) and Central Board of Secondary Education (CBSE).

+History

 It was founded in 1989 by Ratna D. Reddy.

-CHIREC has four campuses, with the main campus located in Kondapur, a Pre-Primary campus in Jubilee Hills,one in Gachibowli with Pre-Primary–Class 4 and the fourth one in Seringampally.The school offers three curricula: the International Baccalaureate Diploma Programme (IBDP), Cambridge Assessment International Education (CAIE) and Central Board of Secondary Education (CBSE).

-History

 In April 1989, the Children's Recreational Centre (CHIREC) was founded as a summer camp that offered classes in fine arts, performing arts, computer science, and sports.
 That June, CHIREC became a school for Nursery, PP-I, and PP-II students.

-In 1996, the then-Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, inaugurated CHIREC's eco-friendly integrated campus at Kondapur.
+In 1996, then-Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, inaugurated CHIREC's eco-friendly integrated campus at Kondapur.
 In 2004, CHIREC unveiled its Jubilee Hills Pre-Primary school campus and introduced Senior Secondary classes at the Kondapur campus.

-In 2008, the Cambridge International Primary Programme (CIPP) was introduced to the curriculum, and the Cambridge International General Certificate of Education A/AS levels for Classes 10 and 12 were also introduced three years later.
+In 2008, the Cambridge International Primary Programme (CIPP) was introduced to the curriculum.
+The International General Certificate of Education A/AS levels for Classes 10 and 12 were introduced three years later.
 In 2012, CHIREC gained authorization for the International Baccalaureate Diploma Programme.

 The Gachibowli campus was inaugurated in 2012.

-In 2019, CHIREC entered into a partnership with Cognita, a global schools group with 76 schools across Asia, Europe, and Latin America.
+In 2019, CHIREC partnered with Cognita, a global schools group with 76 schools across Asia, Europe, and Latin America.